iqss-research/2k1-in-silico/README.md

    </ul>
 </details>

-## Where can you find more information?
+## Where can I find more information?

 Please see our paper “<a target="_blank" href="https://garyking.org/2k1">Statistical Intuition Without Coding (or Teachers)</a>”.
-The paper and our app parallels some of the core, model-based content of <a target="_blank" href="https://projects.iq.harvard.edu/gov2001/">Gov 2001</a>, a key course in the Harvard Government Department's social science methods sequence (taught for many years by <a target="_blank" href="http://garyking.org">Gary King</a>).
-All the lectures, videos, and many other teaching materials, including this app, are available for other instructors and students to use in their courses as well from the course website, <a target="_blank" href="https://projects.iq.harvard.edu/gov2001/">j.mp/G2001</a>, many parts of which are linked to in the tooltips in the app.
+The ideas here parallel some of the core, model-based content of <a target="_blank" href="https://projects.iq.harvard.edu/gov2001/">Gov 2001</a>, a key course in the Harvard Government Department's social science methods sequence (taught for many years by <a target="_blank" href="http://garyking.org">Gary King</a>).
+All the lectures, videos, and many other teaching materials are available for other instructors and students to use in their courses as well from the course website, <a target="_blank" href="https://projects.iq.harvard.edu/gov2001/">j.mp/G2001</a>, many parts of which are linked to in the tooltips in the app.
 (Thanks to generations of Gov2001 students and teaching fellows for helping us improve the ideas reflected here.) <a target="_blank" href="https://youtu.be/qs2uCuDL2OQ?t=2416">This lecture video</a> gives an overview of the course.

-To learn more about 2K1-in-Silico, to send comments or suggestions, or to contribute to this open source package, see the <a target="_blank"  href = "https://iqss-research.github.io/2k1-in-silico/">app's website</a> and <a target="_blank" href="https://github.com/iqss-research/2k1-in-silico">GitHub repository</a>.
+To learn more about 2K1-in-Silico, to send us comments or suggestions, or to contribute to this open source package, see the <a target="_blank"  href = "https://iqss-research.github.io/2k1-in-silico/">app's website</a> and <a target="_blank" href="https://github.com/iqss-research/2k1-in-silico">GitHub repository</a>.

 ## Documentation